telekom-mms/ansible-collection-icinga-director/docs/icinga_scheduled_downtime.rst

   duration (optional, str, None)
     How long the downtime lasts.
-Only has an effect for flexible (non-fixed) downtimes.
+Only has an effect for flexible (non\-fixed) downtimes.
 Time in seconds, supported suffixes include ms (milliseconds), s (seconds), m (minutes), h (hours) and d (days).
 To express "90 minutes" you might want to write 1h 30m

   append (optional, bool, None)
     Do not overwrite the whole object but instead append the defined properties.

-    Note - Appending to existing vars, imports or any other list/dict is not possible.
+    Note \- Appending to existing vars, imports or any other list/dict is not possible.
 You have to overwrite the complete list/dict.

-    Note - Variables that are set by default will also be applied, even if not set.
+    Note \- Variables that are set by default will also be applied, even if not set.

   url (True, str, None)